 The most obvious is in the chi-square value computed for each cell.
 We observe that the cells “Red Socks and Boston”, “Blue Jays and Montreal” and “Red Socks and Montpellier, Vermont” were the three cells where the number of observed respondents was greater than expected.
 We further note that when we examine the expected and observed frequencies, the “Yankees and Montreal”, “Red Socks and Montpellier, Vermont”, and “Red Socks and Montreal” frequencies were fewer than expected.

 Because the cell chi-square and the expected values are often not displayed, these same relationships can be observed by comparing the column total percent to the cell percent (of the row total).
-In cell “Red Socks and Boston” we would compare 41.10% with 64.71% and observe that more Red Socks fans liked Boston than expected.
-Caution is urged when interpreting relationships found in any statistical analysis.
-We often desire to “explain” or conclude “causality” from analyses when data either is not designed to, or does not have the power to support such conclusions.
+In the cell “Red Socks and Boston” we would compare 41.10% with 64.71% and observe that more Red Socks fans liked Boston than expected.
+Caution is urged when interpreting relationships found in any statistical analysis methods.
+We often desire to “explain” or conclude “causality” from analyses when data either is not designed to or does not have the power to support such conclusions.

-Crosstabs and chi-square are powerful ways to analyze your survey data.
+Crosstabs and chi-square are powerful ways to analyse your survey data.
 Another popular tool that makes an impact on research is Conjoint Analysis.

 By now you should have a better understanding of what cross-tabulation is and how it can be used to bolster your research and survey results across all areas of your business.